-Peer on Peer Abuse:
+Child on Child Abuse:

 At our school we believe that all children have a right to attend school and learn in a safe environment free from harm by both adults and other pupils.
-We recognise that some safeguarding concerns can occur via peer on peer abuse.
-All staff operate a zero-tolerance policy to peer on peer abuse and will not pass off incidents as 'banter' or 'just growing up'.
+We recognise that some safeguarding concerns can occur via child on child abuse.
+All staff operate a zero-tolerance policy to child on child abuse and will not pass off incidents as 'banter' or 'just growing up'.

-All staff recognise that peer on peer issues may include, but may not be limited to: bullying (including cyber bullying); racial abuse; physical abuse, such as hitting, hair-pulling, shaking, biting or other forms of physical harm; sexual violence and sexual harassment; causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with at third party; abuse related to sexual orientation or identity; sexting as set out earlier including sending of images either consensual or non-consensual; initiation type violence and rituals; emotional abuse.
+All staff recognise that peer on peer issues may include, but may not be limited to: bullying (including cyber bullying); racial abuse; physical abuse, such as hitting, hair-pulling, shaking, biting or other forms of physical harm; sexual violence and sexual harassment; causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with at third party; abuse related to sexual orientation or identity; sexting as set out earlier including sending of images either consensual or non-consensual; upskirting; initiation type violence and rituals; emotional abuse; abuse within intimate partner relationships.
 All staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.

-The following will be considered when dealing with incidents: whether there is a large difference in power between the victim and perpetrator i.e. size, age, ability, perceived social status or vulnerabilities, including SEND, CP/CIN or LAC; whether the perpetrator has previously tried to harm or intimidate pupils; any concerns about the intentions of the alleged perpetrator.
+The following will be considered when dealing with incidents: whether there is a large difference in power between the victim and perpetrator i.e. size, age, ability, perceived social status or vulnerabilities, including SEND, CP/CIN or LAC; whether the perpetrator has previously tried to harm or intimidate pupils; any concerns about the intentions of the alleged perpetrator; how best to support and protect the victim and alleged perpetrator as well as any other children who may have been involved or impacted; risk assessments and safety planning will be created in conjunction with external professionals.

-In order to minimise the risk of peer on peer abuse taking place the school will:
+In order to minimise the risk of child on child abuse taking place the school will:

-- deliver PSHE and Relationship Education to include teaching pupils about how to keep safe and understanding what acceptable behaviour looks like - ensure that pupils know that all members of staff will listen to them if they have concerns and will act upon them - > have systems in place for any pupil to be able to voice concerns - > develop robust risk assessments if appropriate - refer to any other relevant policies when dealing with incidents, such as the Behaviour Policy and/or the Anti-Bullying Policy
+- deliver PSHE and Relationship Education to include teaching pupils about how to keep safe and understanding what acceptable behaviour looks like - > ensure that pupils know that all members of staff will listen to them if they have concerns and will act upon them - > have systems in place for any pupil to be able to voice concerns - develop robust risk assessments if appropriate - refer to any other relevant policies when dealing with incidents, such as the Behaviour Policy and/or the Anti-Bullying Policy